 After widowhood, these women were forced to make do with the meager ingredients they were given to cook.
 But these culinary limitations inadvertently contributed to what is now a rich vegetarian cuisine, built around dishes made from scraps of produce.
 These women are this cuisine’s unsung architects, recognizing a spectrum of possibilities within their loss.

 Bengali cuisine, to be clear, is so much more than what this particular experience represents.
 This practice operates within a very distinct caste (Brahmin and Kayastha—that is, high caste), religious (Hindu), and regional (West Bengal) bracket.
 Bengal is an enormously and densely diverse region, fractured by partitions and wars.
 Travel down the caste ladder and allegiance to this tradition mellows; travel across what is today the border between West Bengal and majority Muslim Bangladesh and it evaporates entirely.
-The alienation imposed upon high-caste, Hindu Bengali women was meant to act as a hormonal suppressant.

 The specificity of this practice doesn’t negate its violence.
 The alienation imposed upon high-caste, Hindu Bengali women was meant to act as a hormonal suppressant, silencing the desire more dangerous than hunger for fish or meat: sex.
 In some cases, it was even thought to induce malnutrition, prescribing an early death sentence.
 The party line suggested that widowhood made a woman’s sex drive fickle and vulnerable.
 A woman’s libido was a site of such agita that she couldn’t be trusted to keep it quiet, and so her body needed to be governed.
 Following widowhood, then, high-caste, Hindu Bengali women assumed the power of mythological creatures dubbed “husband-eaters” by elders.
 Responsibility for their husbands’ death somehow fell upon them.